Build Journal - Creating the Best Bill of Materials

 4D View Pro Page Overview

-4D View Pro is a 4D component that includes a 4D form area and specific methods.
+4D View Pro is a 4D component that includes a 4D form area and specific commands.
 It allows you to embed advanced spreadsheet features in your projects.

 A spreadsheet is an application containing a grid of cells into, which you can enter information, execute calculations, or display pictures.
 4D View Pro is powered by the SpreadJS spreadsheet solution integrated in 4D.